-The smallest of the Galaxy S22 family makes up for its small size by offering big power thanks to the latest Qualcomm Snapdragon chipset.
+The smallest of the Galaxy S22 family makes up for its small size by offering big power, thanks to the latest Qualcomm Snapdragon chipset.
 The design has been refined from its predecessor, giving us possibly the best-looking Galaxy smartphone we've ever had.
-However, the smaller size also comes with a smaller battery, which could be a dealbreaker for some.
+However, all this power comes at the expense of some comfort, which could be a deal-breaker for some.

 - Beautiful design, particularly the green colorway

 - AMOLED display looks fantastic

 - Great software support and AI features